jrsaravanan/person/Readme.md

  Admin Operations
  > It requies a key  to get your key , reach out development team for key
  - v1/list : list tokens : GET
- - v1/auth/{x-auth-token} : delete a token : DELETE
+ - /v1/auth/roles : Add new roles : POST
- - v1/auth

 ### Auth v1/auth/ping
 To check the service is up and running.